rafariva/Cloudera-Hadoop-Wordcount/README.md

 2. [Download](https://www.virtualbox.org/wiki/Downloads) and install Oracle VM VirtualBox
 2.a) create a New VM machine, and select the virtualdisk downloaded from Cloudera (from Step 1)
 2.b) In case of error running VM Machine, maybe the CPU virtual has to be enabled.
 [See this tutorial](https://helpdeskgeek.com/how-to/enable-virtualization-in-the-bios/)
-3. Download a long test file with a lot of words (i.e. Plain Text Ebook ["Pride and Prejudice" by Jane Auseten](http://www.gutenberg.org/ebooks/1342)) or use the [same file](pride.txt) provided in this repository.
+3. Download a long test file with a lot of words (i.e. Plain Text Ebook ["Pride and Prejudice" by Jane Auseten](http://www.gutenberg.org/ebooks/1342)) or use the [same file](pride.txt) provided in this repository (for better result duplicate this file content until having at least 700MB).

 Use in virtual machine from now on...